PageAmp/pageamp/README.md

 It strives to keep true to HTML's declarative nature, and has remarkably light client runtime of just 40KB (minified, gzipped).

 Ub1 is written in the excellent [Haxe language](https://haxe.org/).
-While you really should check it out because of its merits, you don't need to know or use Haxe to use Ub1.
+While you really should check it out because of its own merits, you don't need to know or use Haxe to use Ub1.
 Even creating Ub1's _HTML libraries_ (see below) won't require any knowledge of Haxe.

 It's currently in alpha stage.
 An online playground is available [here](http://ub1devel.net/playground/).